-Invoice Financing, as defined by Investopedia, is “a way for businesses to borrow money against the amounts due from their customers.”
+As defined by Investopedia, invoice financing is “a way for businesses to borrow money against the amounts due from their customers.”

 Invoice Financing in a Nutshell

-So, you have provided a certain amount of goods or services to your customer and as per invoice terms, payment is usually due in 30 to 90 days, or in some cases, 120 days later.
-That would mean having cash tied up in invoices during this period of time but you need the cash (now would be good) to fulfil the next work order.
+So, you have provided a certain amount of goods or services to your customer, and as per invoice terms, payment is usually due in 30 to 90 days, or some cases, 120 days later.
+That would mean having cash tied up in invoices during this period of time, but you need the cash (now would be good) to fulfil the next work order.
 Does this scenario sound familiar to you?

 How does Invoice Financing Work?